 In the Speedrunning League, the league winner of a given character type is the AI with the shortest average time to beat our sample MctsAi, available in the aforementioned 2018 sample AIs folder.
 For each entry AI, 5 games are conducted with the entry AI being P1 and MctsAi being P2, and another set of 5 games with the entry AI being P2 and MctsAi being P1.
 Both AIs will be given the initial HP of 400.
 If MctsAi cannot be beaten in 60s, the beating time of its opponent entry AI is penalized to 70s.

-Zen and Garnet's official character data are available in advance while the official character data of Lud will not be revealed.
-However, after submission, before the Lud leagues (Lud Standard and Lud Speedrunning) start, each entry AI will be provided training time of 10 games (5 games with P1 and 5 games with P2) against the aforementioned sample MctsAi, where both AIs will be given the initial HP of 400.
+Zen's official character data are available in advance while the official character data of Garnet and Lud will not be revealed (updated on March 19, 2020).
+However, after submission, before the Garnet and Lud leagues (both Standard and Speedrunning) start, each entry AI will be provided training time of 10 games (5 games with P1 and 5 games with P2) against the aforementioned sample MctsAi, where both AIs will be given the initial HP of 400.

 The ranking rules are as follows: